JMorales1905/moralus-housekeeping/README.md

 go out and do the work

 Notes: Spanish contact info will behandled by Blanca Morales & enlish will be handles by Jose Morales.

+1/13 TODO: Add background picture to About Us section.
+Make navbar sticky.
+Find a font for text.
+Add hover color to navbar.

+Long Term TODO-Take pictures of Mom for professional presentation.